-As the Governing Board we are responsible for providing strong leadership to the school ensuring accountability for our educational and financial performance.
-Specifically we oversee the strategy, policy, budgeting and staffing and enable our school to run as effectively as possible, working alongside senior leaders and supporting teachers to provide an excellent education to children.
+As the Governing Board, we are responsible for providing strong leadership to the school and ensuring accountability for our educational and financial performance.
+Specifically, we oversee the strategy, policy, budgeting and staffing and enable our school to run as effectively as possible, working alongside senior leaders and supporting teachers to provide an excellent education to all children.

-Our Chair is responsible for leading the development of the Governors’ strategic vision for the School, ensuring proper mechanisms are in place for the governors to exercise constructive oversight of academic standards and pastoral matters in addition to making sure the governors fulfil their duty to ensure that the School is fully compliant with the Independent Schools Standards Regulations.
+Our Chair is responsible for leading the development of the Governors’ strategic vision for the School, ensuring proper mechanisms are in place for the governors to exercise constructive oversight of academic standards and pastoral matters, in addition to making sure the governors fulfil their duty in ensuring the School is fully compliant with the Independent Schools Standards Regulations.

 Mark joined the governing body in 1997 and served as an elected Parent Governor until 2003.
 He returned to the governing body in 2008 and throughout both periods of office has served on the Finance Committee.

 A graduate of Cardiff University and a Chartered Accountant by profession, Mark has spent most of his working life in the financial services industry in the City.
 He has put his financial and general business skills to very good use at St Michael’s in helping to guide the School’s finances through several major building developments, the need to comply with public benefit requirements, and the challenges posed by economic austerity.

 Mark also provides tailored strategic planning support to various charities and social enterprises that are tackling disadvantage in the UK.

 Mark is married to Gill and has two daughters, both of whom are former pupils of St Michael’s.
 He enjoys playing tennis, watching football and playing the bass guitar.

 Nigel joined the governing body in 2019 and has been Vice-Chair since June 2021.
 He is a long-term resident of Leigh and is married with two adult daughters.